 Custody is not necessarily an “all or nothing” proposition, with one parent being awarded custody and the other parent getting to see the children “one evening a week and every other weekend.”
 Various forms of joint custody are also available, where the children spend more-or-less equal amounts of time with both parents, and the parents share decision-making authority with each other.
 The Utah legislature recently enacted a statute that creates a rebuttable presumption that joint legal custody (i.e., joint decision making by the divorced parents) is in children's best interest.
 Thus, the current trend seems to be toward joint custody.
 Less frequent is the "split" custody situation where one parent has primary custody of one or more of the children and the other parent has custody of the rest.
 Split custody is not frequently ordered because keeping the children together is usually seen as being in their best interests.

-As Child Custody Lawyers in Salt Lake City and Orem, Utah, at J.D.
+As Utah Child Custody Lawyers in Salt Lake City, at J.D.
 Milliner & Associates we will fight to make sure your children get the custody arrangement that is best for them.

 Copyright 2011 J.D.Milliner, PLLC: Utah Divorce Attorney.
 All Rights Reserved.

 1240 East 2100 South, Suite 100, Salt Lake City, UT 84106

 Utah Divorce Lawyers in Salt Lake City | Child Custody

 100 Redman Building

 Salt Lake City, UT 84106